madisonmiketa/academic-kickstart-Sep19/content/current projects/Seagrass.md

 date = 2016-04-27T00:00:00

 # Project title.
-title = "An extreme marine heatwave, massive seagrass die-off, and the impacts on an apex predator, the bottlenose dolphin. *Under Review*."
+title = "An extreme marine heatwave, massive seagrass die-off, and the impacts on an apex predator, the bottlenose dolphin."

+# Project title.
+status = "*Under Review*."

 # Order
 weight = 1